Yogananda on Kriya Yoga

 My guru, Sri Yukteswar, liked a chant that I have translated, two lines from which go, ‘Pranayama be thy religion.
 Pranayama will give thee salvation.’

 Pranayama means control of the energy in the body, and its direction upward through the spine to the brain and to the Christ center between the eyebrows.
 This alone is the pathway of awakening.
-It isn’t a matter of dogma or belief.
 It is simply the way we were all made by God.

 The consciousness enters the body by way of the brain and the spine.
 When the sperm and ovum unite to create the physical body, they do so at what becomes the medulla oblongata, at the base of the brain.

 From this medulla, the life force moves out into the brain, down the spine and into the nervous system, then on to the muscles, etc., creating the body.